jaredhirsch/meatvox/README.md

 ### Etc.

+#### Wat:

-Wat: This is a straightforward application of @kripken's [speak.js](https://github.com/kripken/speak.js), which is an emscripten port of a C++ TTS library to JS.
+This is a straightforward application of @kripken's [speak.js](https://github.com/kripken/speak.js), which is an emscripten port of a C++ TTS library to JS.
 The underlying TTS library is [eSpeak](http://espeak.sourceforge.net/).

+#### About hosting:

-About hosting: the code is just a few static JS files, so S3 seemed like the simplest possible solution.
-I made use of [this blog post](http://shlomoswidler.com/2009/08/amazon-s3-gotcha-using-virtual-host.html) to get going.
+The code is just a few static JS files, so S3 seemed like the simplest possible solution.
+I could setup a server with a proper SSL cert and all that, but laziness is next to godliness--it's the cardinal virtue of a good programmer (IMO).

-PRs welcome.
+#### License?

 My code is Apache 2. eVoice portions are GPL'd.

+#### Release process

+* JS files updated?
+Manually upload to S3 + re-enable permissions so that 'Everybody' can view the file.

+* README updated?
+Manually regenerate the gh-pages to pick up changes.